zycode08/namada-trusted-setup/README.md

 - [Namada's specifications](https://specs.namada.net)

 ## Participate in Namada Trusted Setup
-If you are interested in participating in the ceremony head over to the [Namada website](https://namada.net/trusted-setup.html) to be notified about the launch.
+If you are interested in participating in the ceremony head over to the [Namada website](https://namada.net/trusted-setup.html) and [sign up to the newsletter](https://dev.us7.list-manage.com/subscribe?u=69adafe0399f0f2a434d8924b&id=9e747afc55) to be notified about the launch.

 ### Building and contributing from source